 Users and their needs

-Four groups of users are involved in the project, and have different service needs.
+Four groups of users were involved in the project, and have different service needs.

 - reach an operator in case of medical emergency whenever they call an ambulance, so that they do not have to wait for help more than necessary.

-- need to have an option to call an ambulance using a variety of devices - including smartphones, smart watches - so that the help is easily accessible.
+- need to have an option to call an ambulance utilizing various smart devices (phones, watches), so that the help is easily accessible.

-- Communicate digitally with the ambulance crew regarding the scene specification, ambulance status, and condition of patients, so that the crew can make decisions based on real-time information.
+- communicate digitally with the crew regarding the scene specification, ambulance status, and the condition of patients, so that the crew can make decisions based on real-time information.

-- Triage patients in the field by consulting with a dispatcher or a doctor, so that the triage is underlined by high expertise.
+- triage patients in the field with consultancy with a dispatcher or a doctor, so that the triage is underlined by high expertise.

-- Easily orient and navigate to the patient, so that they can provide help faster.
+- easily orient and navigate in changing conditions in the field, so that they can provide help faster.

-- Call for help when they are in danger (violence or infection), so that a dispatcher can send the help to the scene.
+- call for help when they are in danger, so that a dispatcher can send the help to the scene.

-- Provide a quick incident report when they arrived at the scene, so that the situation can be instantly assessed by ambulance dispatcher.
+- provide a quick incident report of the situation when they arrived at the scene, so that the situation can be instantly assessed by ambulance dispatcher.

-- Know where the other units heading to the same incident are, so that they can either follow the already arrived ones, or see the help is on the way or provide additional support to units already at the scene.
+- know where the other units heading to the same incident are, so that they can either follow the already arrived ones, or see the help is on the way.

-- Start going to the scene within the legislated time.
+- start going to the scene within the legislative time.